arXiv/arxiv-docs/source/help/submit/index.md

 -   New submissions received by 14:00 (Eastern Daylight/Standard Time Zone) are generally made available at 20:00 (Eastern) based on the [schedule for availability](../availability.md).
 Also see [versions help pages](../versions.md).

-## (La)TeX changes &mdash; April 2024

-We will soon be rolling out changes to how arXiv process (La)TeX subbmissions.
-These changes shouldn't be noticable to most of our users.
-We will be retiring the arXiv-developed "AutoTeX' system that we've used for decades in favor of a simpler, more straight-foward process of convering (La)TeX submissions to PDFs..

- * The AutoTeX would try different versions of TeX to see which one successfully builds a PDF.
-Going forward we will only use the version of TeX currently used by arXiv
-   * Our plan is that arXivs "current" version closely tracck the annual TeX Live releases.
-In the past, we've often gone a few years between TeX updates
- * arXiv presently has about 70 LaTeX packages that we supply that papers can use without needing to upload their own copies.
-But we've found that only 0.65% of recent submissions depend on this.
-In some cases these packages are woefully out of date
-   * We are going to eliminate these packages, and provide only those packages that are distributed with each annual TeX Live release.
-If you use any packages or style files that are not part of Tex Live, please upload them with your submission

-At present, the documentation below is still completely accurate, but we are actively re-examining our (La)TeX processing, and there may be more changes in the future.
-If you have suggestions for changes we should make, pelase respond to the post about this change on the [arXiv Blog](https://blog.arxiv.org/).

 ## Submission Preparation

 -   [Formats for text submission](#text)